 Kumamoto JET Lesson Wiki

 The home of everyone's favorite KimoKawaii bear gives us an entire wiki devoted to lessons and teaching materials.
-All lessons are divided by level with additional lessons for eikaiwa, special needs, and warmups.
-The lessons are generally very detailed and sometimes offer downloadables to help in executing them.
+All lessons are divided by level with additional lessons for eikaiwa, special needs, and warm-ups.
+The lessons are detailed and sometimes offer downloadables to help in execution.
 Bookmark this one because you'll be going back.

 Even more teaching resources from KumamotoJET